 Michelle L. Buckley

-Michelle brought to her Clients 16 years of experience working for national, regional and boutique brokerage firms, prior to forming Buckley Commercial Real Estate.
+Michelle brought to her Clients 16 years of experience working for national, regional and boutique brokerage firms, prior to forming Buckley Commercial Real Estate in 2013.
 She claims the best experience she has had and who has made her who she is today, are her Clients she has worked for along the way.

 She specializes in Tenant Representation throughout the Carolinas and has been instrumental in store placement and market strategies for national, regional and local retailers throughout her career.
 She also assists Buyers in land acquisition for Single Tenant, Specialty Strip and Big Box and Lifestyle Center Developments.